rstock08/UIowa-Lab-IoT/README.md

 # SeniorDesignLab
-Create a thermometer that communicates with a computer and graphs the temperatures.
+Objective of this project was to create a thermometer that communicates with a computer and graphs the temperatures.
 Also sends messages indicating the thermometer has suprassed a specified temperature high or low to specified phone number.

 This lab we used an Arduino, a laptop and a few modules for our Arduino to create this system.